-Super-serious disclaimer time: Overclocking is far less dangerous to the health of your components than it used to be – with fail-safes built into most modern silicon – but you will still be running your hardware outside its officially rated parameters, putting it at risk.
+Super-serious disclaimer time: Overclocking is far less dangerous to the health of your components than it used to be – with fail-safes built into modern silicon – but you will still be running your hardware outside its officially rated parameters.
 That means you’ll likely invalidate any warranty your hardware might still have and there is a slight risk that any extra stress might just push it over the edge and brick it.
 That’s why, historically, overclocking is done on ageing components.
 You have been warned…

 Now the official warning is out of the way let’s get down to business.
 The business of making your gaming PC even more awesome, that is, starting with how to overclock your graphics card.

 1. Overclocking software